vmstio/docs/content/rules/process.md

 Moderators are vmst.io community members with additional permissions to take action on any reported or observed user account in violation of our rules.
 They also have the ability to help maintain the trending functions of the Explore page.

-Our moderators are volunteers who contribute their time, energy and knowledge.
+Our moderators are volunteers who contribute their time, energy, and knowledge.

 ### Administrators

-Administrators have the ability to de-federate entire servers for continued violation or bad actions against our members, or our infrastructure.
+Administrators have the ability to de-federate entire servers for continued violation or bad actions against our members or our infrastructure.
 They also act as senior moderators and community leaders.

-The Administrators are **the final authority** on any appeals, moderation issues or rule interpretations.
+The Administrators are **the final authority** on any appeals, moderation issues, or rule interpretations.

 ## Reports

-When a post is reported, all members of the staff receive an email alert and an alert message and an alert in the Mastodon user interface.
+When a post is reported, all members of the staff receive an email alert, an alert message, and an alert in the Mastodon user interface.

 Reports about members of the staff cannot be seen by that staff member in the Mastodon UI.